Posted on Leave a comment

 Deformed Remington Versa Max pin compared to new

 2: Remington missed the mark on the hammer spring cap/plunger: mine was chrome plated.
 The chrome plating was chipping off.
-It make an abrasive crud that worked away the ‘pot metal’ casting of the trigger group and bound it up.
-Then once I cleaned and removed the crud the edge of the chrome would still grab it and cause the hammer to hick-up and hang up.
+It make an abrasive crud that worked away at the ‘pot metal’ casting of the trigger group and bound the hammer up.
+Then once I cleaned and removed the crud the edge of the chrome would still grab the trigger housing and cause the hammer to hick-up and hang-up.

 I removed the original cam pin, hammer, hammer spring and plunger and replaced them with Benelli parts.
 We call our kits with these four parts “Remelli” kits….
 Benelli parts in a Remington shotgun.
 This works because the VersaMax is a Benelli clone (for the most part).
-The Benelli parts seem to last a lot longer.
+The Benelli parts seem to last a lot longer while improving reliability.

 3. We finally get to discuss the new part we offer: VersaMax Action Springs.
 All springs wear out.
-Their life is measured in cycles.
+Spring life is measured in cycles.
 A full cycle is a compression to its minimum working length then release to its maximum length.
 Note that leaving a hammer cocked… or a magazine loaded is essentially half of a cycle.
 Releasing the spring is the other half… that’s why its an old wives tale that you shouldn’t leave magazines loaded, or hammers cocked.
 That’s not true!
-It’s the cycles that matter, and releasing the pressure is what increases the wear!
-Leaving them cocked/loaded doesn’t hurt a spring!
+It’s the cycles that matter, and releasing the pressure is half of what increases the wear!
+Re compressing the spring is the other half.
+So Leaving stuff cocked/loaded doesn’t hurt a spring!

+Each cycle takes a small bit of ‘push’ out of the coil spring.
 Eventually the cycles will reduce the force the spring produces to a point that the mechanism becomes unreliable.
-Again its not time compressed… it’s the number of cycles that wears out a spring!
+Again its not the length of time the spring is compressed… it’s the number of cycles that wears out a spring!

-In the VersaMax main spring issues are further aggravated because the owner’s manual doesn’t advise one of the need to remove and clean the action/recoil spring and it’s plunger.
-You may not realize that this spring resides in a tube in the buttstock.
+In the VersaMax, main spring issues are further aggravated because the owner’s manual doesn’t advise one of the need to remove and clean the action/recoil spring and it’s plunger.
+Because the manual doesn’t direct you to service it, you may not realize that this spring resides in a tube in the buttstock.
 The bolt carrier’s ‘rat tail’ engages the action spring’s plunger.
 And with each cycle of the bolt, it subjects this spring to a cycle.
 Again, a cycle is one compression followed by a release.

 To properly clean and maintain the action spring, we have to regularly remove the spring and clean the plunger, tube, and spring.
 Then lightly lube with gun-oil (CLP, RemOil, etc), and reassemble.
 The Remington owner’s manual doesn’t tell us this!
-If we omit this service, the crud that builds in there, and lack of proper lubrication further robs the recoil spring of pushing force.
-And once enough crud builds up, it gets too dry, or the spring looses enough push from cycles, the gun becomes unreliable.
+If we omit this service, the crud that builds in the tube and on the plunger, coupled with a lack of proper lubrication, will further rob the recoil spring of pushing force.
+And once enough crud builds up, or it gets too dry, or the spring looses enough push from cycles, the gun becomes unreliable.
 This is because the recoil/action spring must push the bolt fully closed or the gun cannot go bang.
+Or in other words this spring must push the bolt & bolt carrier fully forward into full battery or the gun will not be reliable.

-Once I took care of 1 & 2, and began diligently cleaning the recoil/action spring, I got reliability back… atleast until the spring wore totally out about 100 rounds later.
+Once I took care of 1 & 2, and began diligently cleaning the recoil/action spring, I got reliability back… at least until my shotgun’s original spring wore totally out (about 100-150 rounds after I took care of 1&2 and cleaned/lubed the recoil spring).

 Versa Max worn out original action spring against factory new spring